About Sleep Apnea Treatment

 Sleep apnea declines the overall quality of life.
 Sleep apnea patients experience a similar reduction in quality of life like hypertension and diabetes patients.
 Sleepiness forms the major issue.
 Patients usually feel sleepy during the daytime which makes it extremely difficult for them to manage their work.
 Lack of sleep causes them to feel the significant emotional burden.
 It is possible that patients with sleep apnea may eventually fall asleep in rare conditions such as driving a car, on a telephone call, or while watching television.
 They feel tiresome and unable to participate in social activities.
 The level of depression and memory issues they face also makes them vulnerable.
 They find it difficult to maintain their focus and concentration.
 Their family life becomes disturbed since depression makes it increasingly difficult for them to maintain their relationships and show their engagement in the social activities.
 Low testosterone levels forms a significant threat to the family life of individuals causing them to suffer emotional pain and depression.

 How Sleep Apnea Affects the Heart

-Sleep apnea is significantly associated with heart diseases.
+Sleep apnea is significantly associated with heart disease.
 The condition may lead individuals to face severe heart consequences if are not treated promptly.
-Since they suffer through stopped breathing that is eventual and lasts for a shorter period of times, lack of oxygen causes body cells to suffer.
+Since they suffer from stopped breathing that is eventual and lasts for a shorter period of times, the lack of oxygen causes body cells to suffer.
 During this period of time, the activity of heart increases.
 The heart works harder to compensate for the shortage of oxygen in the bloodstream.
 Patients with high blood pressure, stroke, and heart failure are often found with the condition of sleep apnea.
 If you have sleep apnea then there are greater chances that you might develop hypertension or stroke in the near future.

 How Sleep Apnea Affects the Body